SAP OData Private Preview

 Sync overview

 Fivetran leverages the SAP OData API to extract data from your SAP environment.
 This RESTful interface provides standardized access to your SAP OData resources, including both Core Data Services (CDS) views and traditional BW extractors that have been exposed.
-To ensure a successful sync, all extraction objects (CDS views and BW Extractors) must be correctly published to the SAP OData API and enhanced with the required SAP annotations in their definitions:
+To ensure a successful sync, all extraction objects (CDS views and BW extractors) must be correctly published to the SAP OData API and enhanced with the required SAP annotations in their definitions:

 @Analytics.dataExtraction.enabled: true

-: Enables automatic delta data extraction, which tracks changes (inserts, deletions, updates) for incremental data loads.
+- Enables automatic delta data extraction, which tracks changes (inserts, deletions, updates) for incremental data loads.
 This reduces the need for full data extractions during reporting or re-sync operations.

-- SAP artefacts (for example,
+- SAP artifacts (for example,

 FactsOf